Holiday Safety Reminders

 - Make sure you turn off all the lights on trees and all decoration lights when you go to bed or leave the house.

-Also, be sure to keep a watchful eye on candles; keep them in a sturdy stand away from the tree, decorations, and other things that can burn.
+Also, be sure to keep a watchful eye on holiday candles.
+Keep them safe in a sturdy stand away from the tree, decorations and other things that can burn.
 According to the U.S. Fire Administration, candles are a leading cause of holiday house fires.
 Make sure to put them out when unattended and keep out of reach of children.

 Eggnog, Christmas Cookies and Pie, Oh My

 Another leading cause of house fires all year round is unattended cooking and there’s lots of cooking going on over the holidays!

 - If you must leave the kitchen for even a short period of time, turn off the stove.

 - Keep anything that can catch fire (oven mitts, wooden utensils, paper or plastic bags, towels, etc.) away from your stovetop, including your apron or any long-sleeved shirt.

 - Utilize the back burners as much as possible so that any spills will not fall directly on anyone.

 - Keep little ones out of the kitchen while you’re cooking and certainly away from the stove area.